zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 #### 4. Making access policies work

-To make access policies work, we need to create an enhance Prisma Client, and to do that, we need to be able to get the current user from the request.
-Since we haven't implemented authentication yet, we'll simply use a special `x-user-id` header to pass user id for now.
-It's definitely not a secure implementation, but it's sufficient for demonstration purposes.
+To make access policies work, we need to create an enhanced Prisma Client, and to do that, we need to be able to get the current user from the request.
+Since we haven't implemented authentication yet, we'll use a special `x-user-id` header to simulate and pass the requesting user's ID.
+It's definitely not a secure implementation, but it's sufficient for demonstration.
 We'll hook up a real authentication system in [Part IV](/docs/the-complete-guide/part4/).

 Change the line of creating `ZenStackMiddleware` to the following: